 With most of us staying put over the Chinese New Year, what better way to spend a cold winter night than with a fresh batch of popcorn within arm’s reach and some quality Chinese cinema on the screen?
 We have got an eclectic list of movies recommended below by our Hutong crew.
 Here’s hoping you see something which piques your interest and transports you to another place this holiday season.
+If you want to watch such movies, you can do so with convenience on sites such as 123 movie.

 The God of Cookery 《食神》Stephen Chow/Lee Lik-Chi周星驰 / 李力持